-Throughout the past 26 years, SDS has developed an exemplary model in
+Now in its 30th year, SDS has developed an exemplary model in

 community-inclusion services for people with disabilities.
 SDS provides a